This page won't make much sense if you didn't come here from The Trinity: Development, Doctrine, and Definition.

 And no one seems to notice that Origen was simply teaching the definition of the Trinity common to the Church in his day.
 In fact, no one seems to notice that Origen teaches the view espoused by the Nicene Creed.

-All the while we quote the Nicene (and Apostles) Creed, never knowing that we neither understand nor believe it's doctrine of the Trinity—and condemn Origen with it!
+All the while we quote the Nicene (and Apostles) Creed, never knowing that we neither understand nor believe its doctrine of the Trinity—and condemn Origen with it!

 Truly ironic.